• Sign in

 Conclusion

 So, this is one of the solutions to our task.
-You may have solved it in other ways.
-If you know how to implement certain parts of our task better, then write in the comments.
+Perhaps you solved it in other ways.
+If you know how to implement certain parts of our task better, write in the comments.

 Similar posts